joshuaberetta/trend/README.md

 You should see something like this in your terminal window:
 ![](examples/anaconda_prompt.JPG)

-If at any point in you want to terminate the programme while it's processing, press `ctrl + c` on your keyboard in the `Anaconda Prompt`.
+If at any point in you want to terminate the program while it's processing, press `ctrl + c` on your keyboard in the `Anaconda Prompt`.

 ### Notes